firstmiddlelast/libresprite-extensions/README.md

 # libresprite-extensions
 Scripts that update an image.
 Download them using the Code / Download Zip.. button, put them in the LibreSprite scripts directory (Scripts/Open Folder in LibreSprite), and the select Scripts/Rescan scripts.

+The increase/decreaseLuminosity scripts directly increase/decrease the RGB components by 10%.

+The other increase/decrease scripts (Hue, Saturation, Lightness) change the corresponding components of the pixel when it's converted to HSL.
+Hue is changed by +/- 15° on the 360° wheel, and the Saturation and Lightness by +/- 10%.
+You can easily change these values in the script, around line 101 at the time of this writing.

 **Warnings**

 - The changes can not be undone, if you want to get back from a change you need to close and reopen your working file, so you probably should to save your file before trying to use the scripts.